 Harassment & Bullying Policy

-We are sharing important information related to changes in Missouri criminal codes that may have an impact on students in the Hickman Mills C-1 community.
-The purpose behind the implementation of the new laws is to protect students who fall victim to bullying and to discourage students from engaging in any sort of physical altercations.
+Hickman Mills C-1 School District is sharing important information related to Missouri criminal codes that may impact students in the HMC-1 community.
+The purpose behind the laws are to protect students who fall victim to bullying and to discourage students from engaging in any sort of physical altercations.

 The amended code includes a new felony harassment offense under Section 565.090 RSMo.

 A person now commits harassment in the first degree, a class E felony, if “he or she, without good cause, engages in any act with the purpose to cause emotional distress to another person, and such act does cause such person to suffer emotional distress.”
 Emotional distress is defined as “something markedly greater than the level of uneasiness, nervousness, unhappiness, or the like which are commonly experienced in day-to-day living.” § 565.002 (7).